What is 2019 novel coronavirus COVID-19?

 Old Main Line Visitors’ Center and Post Office:

-The Post Office will open on Tuesday, May 26, 2020.
+The Post Office is open.
 The hours will be slightly reduced at 9AM - 2PM M-F and 9AM-1PM on Saturday.
 Masks should be worn if you plan on visiting the Post Office.